dakixr/htpy-uikit/README.md

 - **Import in your Tailwind input CSS**:
   - `@import "./styles/htpy-uikit.css";`

+## Credits

+All component styles are adapted from [Basecoat UI](https://basecoatui.com/), a beautiful components library built with Tailwind CSS.
+A big thank you to the creators for their excellent work and for making it available to the community!

 ## Notes

 - Requires Tailwind and Alpine in your app